Friday, December 30, 2022

 Four Seasons in Canada

 We have made it this year, 2022.
-We have travelled great distances in British Columbia and had a meaningful journey.
+We have traveled great distances in British Columbia and had a meaningful journey.
 We discovered places, explored local cultures, and enjoyed the food, the wine, and the music.
+None of this would have been possible without the unwavering support of my family and friends, for which I am truly grateful.
+Their encouragement and understanding have been a constant source of strength for me.

-Once in a while, we need to unwind, recharge and rejuvenate, and this is made possible through travelling, exploring places, and experiencing new things.
+Once in a while, we need to unwind, recharge, and rejuvenate, and this is made possible through traveling, exploring places, and experiencing new things.
+I'm excited to share these experiences with you, my dear readers, and make you feel part of my journey.

 This year is also about developing new skills as I venture into YouTube vlogging.
+The prospect of sharing my experiences more dynamically is not just fascinating, but also thrilling.
 I've been a blogger since 2011, but I need to upgrade my skills to integrate the world of vlogs into creating meaningful travel journals.
 I've named my YouTube channel, Del Make it Happen, as a reflection of my goals and aspirations.

 The year 2022 has been a roller coaster of emotions.
 I've learned many things in Canada and hope to continue living my best life while achieving my most cherished hopes and dreams.